Yankee Doodle: Tune

 The tune shares with the English language nursery rhymes "Simple Simon", "Jack and Jill", and "Lucy Locket", as well as the Japanese dōyō "Alps Ichiman Jaku".
-It also inspired the theme tune for the children's television series, Barney & the Backyard Gang, Barney & Friends, and the 1960s US cartoon series Roger Ramjet.
+It also inspired the theme tune for the children's television series, the 1960s US cartoon series Roger Ramjet, Barney & the Backyard Gang, and Barney & Friends.
 Danish band Toy-Box sampled the tune in their song "E.T".

 Notable renditions

 The American state broadcaster Voice of America (VOA) uses the tune of Yankee Doodle as their interval signal.
 There is uncertainty over the origin of the VOA's decision to use the tune.
 In his 1990 memoir Being Red, Howard Fast claimed that while working as the VOA's chief news writer and news director in 1943, he selected "as a joke" Yankee Doodle for the broadcaster's interval signal.

 I established contact at the Soviet embassy with people who spoke English and were willing to feed me important bits and pieces from their side of the wire.
 I had long ago, somewhat facetiously, suggested “Yankee Doodle” as our musical signal, and now that silly little jingle was a power cue, a note of hope everywhere on earth, conveyed by short wave as well as by our four-hour American BBC.
 When I sat down to write “Good morning, this is the Voice of America,” I now have a grasp of things.